 R (TD) v Commissioner of Police of the Metropolis EWCA Civ 585 – police retention of CRIS reports, led by Jeremy Johnson QC

-Oral Wright v Ministry of Justice – successfully appeared for the Defendant in the trial of breaches of the Claimant’s Article 3 rights.
+Oral Wright v Ministry of Justice – appeared for the Defendant in the trial of breaches of the Claimant’s Article 3 rights.